Best Thick Canned Salsa Recipe with Step-by-Step Tutorial

 When hand-chopping tomatoes, you can drain any water that accumulates while cutting them, which helps make a thicker salsa.
 However, this doesn’t work with the quicker processing method, so the resulting salsa is a bit thinner, but the savings in time totally makes up for it, in my opinion.

-After a number of readers mentioned that they wondered if it was safe to keep the tomato skins on, I reached out to the Oregon State Extension Office about it.
-The professor I emailed with spent quite a bit of time researching this, in fact saying, “this one has been killing me – very difficult to track down any reliable information.”
+Update on safety of using skins in canned products: After a number of readers mentioned that they wondered if it was safe to keep the tomato skins on, I reached out to the Oregon State Extension Office about it.
+The professor I emailed with spent quite a bit of time researching this, saying, “this one has been killing me – very difficult to track down any reliable information.”

 It basically boils down to this: